ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 # Coming to eZ Platform from eZ Publish Platform

-eZ Publish Platform (5.x) was a transitional version of the eZ CMS, bridging the gap between the earlier generation called eZ Publish (sometimes referred to as *legacy*), and the current eZ Platform Enterprise Edition for Developers.
+eZ Publish Platform (5.x) was a transitional version of the eZ CMS, bridging the gap between the earlier generation called eZ Publish (sometimes referred to as *legacy*), and the current eZ Platform and eZ Platform Enterprise Edition for Developers.

-eZ Publish Platform introduced a new Symfony-based technology stack that could be run along the old (*legacy*) one.
-This fluid change allows eZ Publish users to migrate to eZ Platform Enterprise Edition for Developers in two steps, using the 5.x version as an intermediary stepping stone.
+eZ Publish Platform introduced a new Symfony-based technology stack that could be run along the old (*legacy*) one, this bridging is still possible using something called Legacy Bridge, an optional package for eZ Platform.
+This fluid change allows eZ Publish users to migrate to eZ Platform in two steps, using the bridging as an intermediary stepping stone.

 ## Upgrading eZ Publish Platform 5.4.x (Enterprise-) / 2014.11 (Community-edition) to eZ Platform v1.11 or higher